What the study found

-What the researchers tested: The researchers evaluated chlorophyll-a estimation algorithms for freshwater bodies in Thailand using Sentinel-2 satellite imagery and in situ observation data.
-They used two approaches: refining four previously published algorithms developed for temperate or subtropical regions, and developing new region-specific models with multiple linear regression (MLR) and polynomial regression (PO).
+The researchers evaluated chlorophyll-a estimation algorithms using Sentinel-2 satellite imagery and in situ observation data from freshwater bodies in Thailand.
+They used two approaches: refining four existing algorithms developed for temperate or subtropical regions, and developing new region-specific models using multiple linear regression (a method that relates an outcome to several inputs) and polynomial regression.

 Key points

-- The best-performing refined model was the adjusted chlorophyll-a algorithm from Sentinel-2 imagery.
+- The best-performing tested model was the adjusted chlorophyll-a algorithm.

-- The abstract does not report the performance of the region-specific models in the supplied text.
+- The abstract is incomplete and does not provide the results of the newly developed region-specific models.

 Disclosure